shrey258/zeotap_app2_frontend/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ## Usage
-- The main dashboard displays weather summaries for all monitored cities.
+- The main dashboard displays weather summaries for all monitored Indian cities.
-- Click on "Historical Data" to view past weather information.
+- Click on a city to view detailed weather information.
-- Use the theme toggle in the top right corner to switch between light and dark modes.
+- Access "Historical Data" to view past weather information.
-- [Add any other specific usage instructions]
+- Use the theme toggle to switch between light and dark modes.

 ## Learn More